io-board/io-board-gauge/README.md

 ]
 ```
 5. It will reload and you can close the editor
-6. click new in left explorer and pick Gauge
+6. click new in left explorer and pick Gauge.
+You may skip the endpoint, and it will do some random data.
+If providing an endpoint, it will load it with fetch() at each interval specified, and using jsonPath you can query the path in the returned json to a value.
 7. If you like, go over the code here and read the readme here to get an idea about how easy it is to add your own parts.

 ## How it was made